Jamie1501/WebDevelopment2/README.md

 Admin About Us Home
 This page keeps regular users and admin pages separate to make sure its easier to follow and understand

+Admin Dinner Menu
+This allows an admin to see all the dinner recipes even the ones that arent available atm so they can make them available

+Admin Lunch Menu
+This allows an admin to see all the lunch recipes even the ones that arent available atm so they can make them available

 New Recipe
 This feature allows a logged in user to create a new recipe to be displayed to all the users of website

 Admin Edit
-This feature allows staff to edit a specific recipe and update the changes.
+This feature allows staff to edit a specific recipe and update the changes.(as of recent changes this page will no longer work)

 Admin Delete
-This feature allows staff to remove a specific recipe from the site.
+This feature allows staff to remove a specific recipe from the site.(due to the edit page not working the delete option is also broken)

 Logout
 This feature Logs out the current staff from the application , now the user would not have authorisation to access staff functions.